binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 There are a collection of people that I would call as mentors from whom I have taken advice from that helped to firm up some of my beliefs in terms of forming habits.
 Most of these have been from reading books, blog posts, and listening to technology pod-casts.

 I really liked what Moxie Marlinspike said on the topic of [career advice](http://www.thoughtcrime.org/blog/career-advice/).
 Distilled down: Essentially we become what we do for a job.
 It is just habits.
 What ever you do all the time will shape who you become as a person.
-If you want to become outstanding at something, you need to put effort into learning everything you possibly can about it and pushing yourself relentlessly.
+If you want to become outstanding at something, you need to put the effort into learning everything you possibly can about it and pushing yourself relentlessly.
 Of course, sacrifices must be made somewhere in order to do this, and you need to count the costs first.

 You have probably heard the saying "No pain, no gain" or "What doesn't kill you will make you stronger".
 Making a habit of constantly pushing yourself will pay off in terms of becoming very good at what ever it is you're doing.